-Special Classes of Employment and Special Types of Payments Treatment Under Employment Taxes Income Tax Withholding Social Security and Medicare Federal Unemployment Hon 1. neworkers (industrial, cottage industry): Common law employees.
-Withhold Taxable Taxable 2.
+: Special Classes of Employment and Special Types of Payments Treatment Under Employment Taxes Income Tax Withholding Social Security and Medicare Federal Unemployment Hon 1.
+2. neworkers (industrial, cottage industry): Common law employees.
 Statutory employees.
 See section 2 for details.
-Exempt Taxable if paid \$100 or more in cash in a year.
-Exempt Hos pital employees: 1.
-2. Interns Patients Withhold Withhold Taxable Taxable (Exempt for state or local government hospitals.)
-Exempt Exempt Hou sehold employees: 1.
-Domestic service in private homes.
+Withhold Exempt Taxable Taxable if paid \$100 or more in cash in a year.
+Taxable Exempt Hos 1.
+2. pital employees: Interns Patients Withhold Withhold Taxable Taxable (Exempt for state or local government hospitals.)
+Exempt Exempt Hou 1. isehold employees: Domestic service in private homes.
 Farmers, see Publication 51 (Circular A).
 Exempt (withhold if both employer and employee agree).
-Taxable if paid \$1,700 or more in cash in 2009.
+Taxable if paid \$1,700 or more in cash in 2010.
 Exempt if performed by an individual under age 18 during any portion of the calendar year and is not the principal occupation of the employee.
 Taxable if employer paid total cash wages of \$1,000 or more in any quarter in the current or preceding calendar year.
 2. Domestic service in college clubs, fraternities, and sororities.
 Exempt (withhold if both employer and employee agree).
 Exempt if paid to regular student; also exempt if employee is paid less than \$100 in a year by an income-tax-exempt employer.
 Taxable if employer paid total cash wages of \$1,000 or more in any quarter in the current or preceding calendar year.
-Insu urance for employees: 1.
+Insu 1.
 Accident and health insurance premiums under a plan or system for employees and their dependents generally or for a class or classes of employees and their dependents.
 Exempt (except 2% shareholder-employees of S corporations).
 Exempt Exempt 2.
 Group-term life insurance costs.
-See Publication 15-B for details Exempt Exempt, except for the cost of group-term life insurance that is includible in the employee's gross income.
+See Publication 15-B for details Exempt Exempt, except for the cost of group-term life insurance includible in the employee's gross income.
 Special rules apply for former employees.
-Exempt Insu urance agents or solicitors: 1.
+Exempt Insเ rance agents or solicitors: 1.
 Full-time life insurance salesperson.
 Withhold only if employee under common law.
-See section 2.
+See section 2 .
 Taxable Taxable if (1) employee under common law and (2) not paid solely by commissions.
 2. Other salesperson of life, casualty, etc., insurance.
 Withhold only if employee under common law.
 Taxable only if employee under common law.
 Taxable if (1) employee under common law and (2) not paid solely by commissions.
 Interest on loans with below-market interest rates (foregone interest and deemed original issue discount).
-See Publication 15-A. 1 ' Leave-sharing plans: Amounts paid to an employee under a leave-sharing plan.
+See Publication 15-A. ve-sharing plans: Amounts paid to an loyee under a leave-sharing plan.
 Withhold Taxable Taxable Newspaper carriers and vendors: Newspaper carriers under age 18; newspaper and magazine vendors buying at fixed prices and retaining receipts from sales to customers.
 See Publication 15-A for information on statutory nonemployee status.
 Exempt (withhold if both employer and employee voluntarily agree).
 Exempt Exempt